Annual Investment Allowance Temporary Increase to £1M

 Delaying an investment decision until 2019 is not necessary, unless your business has already used its available allowance.
 There are transitional arrangements for accounting periods which span the effective dates.

 Different transitional arrangements apply to groups of companies.
-Full details of the announcement can be found here: https://www.gov.uk/government/publications/temporary-increase-in-the-annual-investment-allowance
+Full details are on the government website.

-Peter says “With the level of first year allowances raised to £1 million, combined with competitive funding rates and a wide range of alternative funding options, it’s an ideal time to think about any capital expenditure requirements.
-Our team at PMD would be delighted to assist you.”
+Peter adds “With the level of first year allowances raised to £1m, combined with competitive funding rates and a wide range of alternative funding options, it’s an ideal time to think about any capital expenditure requirements.
+Our team at PMD are happy to assist you.”

-If you’d like to know more about how the Annual Investment Allowance can be used to your advantage, call us on 0161 633 2548
+Looking to find out more about how to use the Annual Investment Allowance to your advantage?
+Call us on 0161 633 2548 or arrange a call back.

 You might like...